hellocoop/hello-nextjs-sample/README.md

 ### How Configuration Works
 The Hellō Quickstart Web App created your application at Hellō and returned your `client_id`.
 You are able to use your app on your own machine immediately as `http://local_host:*` Redirect URIs are enabled for your development team by default.

 You are able to access your app when deployed as we have enabled `https://*` Redirect URIs for members of your development team.
-The first time you login to your deployed app, you will be prompted to add the Redirect URI to your app at the [Hello Developer Console](https://console.hello.coop/).
+The first time you login to your deployed app, the [@hellocoop/nextjs](https://www.npmjs.com/package/@hellocoop/nextjs) package auto configures the `redirect_uri`, and on return you will be prompted to add the Redirect URI to your app at the [Hello Developer Console](https://console.hello.coop/).
 For development deployments, add to your Development Redirect URIs, for production or deployments you want others to access, add to your Production Redirect URIs.

 ---